Considering Contractors To Enhance Your Workforce Forecasting Plan

 BWBacon is perfectly positioned to facilitate taking the next step in hiring contractors.
 In our own workforce forecasting we have found, especially recently, that people are interested and motivated to hire on a contract basis.
 Candidates are interested in this as well, as these opportunities present more flexibility and the option to find another position through a recruiter can ease the job search process.

 Ultimately, the workforce is changing in a lot of respects.
-Regardless of recent times escalating remote work operations, more and more companies were already moving to a remote arrangement.
-This impacts all new hiring for full-time and contract workers.
-As work life itself changes, we hope this resource opened the conversation about what it looks like to hire on a contingent basis.
+We hope this resource opened the conversation about what it looks like to hire on a contingent basis in 2025.
 Reach out to our team today for more details and ways we can help grow your team.

 Here at BWBacon Group, we know and live what you are experiencing as an employer or job seeker in Denver, Boulder, Dallas, San Francisco, New York City or any of the other cities we work in.
 We believe great recruiting starts and ends with understanding people.